zeldigas/text2confl/docs/storage-formats/markdown/diagrams.md

 # Markdown - diagrams

-**text2confl** supports a number of text diagram formats to be embedded in confluence page as code blocks:
+**text2confl** supports a number of text diagram formats to be embedded in Confluence page as code blocks:

 * [PlantUML](https://plantuml.com/en/)
 * [Mermaid](https://mermaid.js.org/)